Transforming society to limit global warming

-The Paris Agreement also contains a commitment to help developing countries adapt to climate change.
-The industrialised nations have undertaken to provide public and private funding of 100 billion US dollars for this purpose each year from 2020 onward.
-Moreover, the financial markets are to be overhauled to align them with the climate goals.
-The German government’s Sustainable Finance Committee is working on ways in which this can be done.
-The German Council for Sustainable Development initiated the debate between 2017 and 2019 through the Hub for Sustainable Finance.
+The Paris Agreement also commits signatories to help developing countries combat and adapt to climate change.
+The industrialised nations have pledged to provide public and private funding worth at least 100 billion US dollars to this end every year from 2020 onwards.
+Furthermore, the financial markets are to be overhauled to ensure their alignment with climate targets.

 The European Green Deal (EGD) has provided initial impetus.
 In essence, it aims to secure a climate-neutral, resource-efficient and competitive economy in Europe, making it both a growth strategy and a safeguard against the existential threat of climate change.
 As such, it aims to reduce emissions across all relevant economic sectors, combining these attempts with measures to secure biodiversity, decent employment, social balance and the sustainable orientation of financial markets.
 The agreement on a European climate law has seen EU member states decide to achieve climate neutrality by 2050 and increase the climate target for 2030 by at least 55%.

 The “Fit-for-55” package aims to translate the targets set out in the Green Deal into legally binding acts.
 This includes, for instance, revising the EU Emissions Trading Scheme and establishing a separate emissions trading scheme for road transport and buildings, as well as the use of a social climate fund (SCF).